Wamamili/airbnb-clone-project/README.md

 ---

-## Project Roles and Responsibilities
+## Team/Project Roles and Responsibilities

 ### Project Manager
 - Oversees the project timeline and deliverables.